hashicorp/terraform-website/content/source/docs/cloud/vcs/gitlab-eece.html.md

 -> **Version Note:** Terraform Cloud supports GitLab versions 9.0 and newer.
 HashiCorp does not test older versions of GitLab with Terraform Cloud, and they might not work as expected.
 Also note that, although we do not deliberately remove support for versions that have reached end of life (per the [GitLab Support End of Life Policy](https://docs.gitlab.com/ee/policy/maintenance.html#patch-releases)), our ability to resolve customer issues with end of life versions might be limited.

-## Step 1: On Terraform Cloud, Begin Adding a new VCS Provider
+## Step 1: On Terraform Cloud, Begin Adding a New VCS Provider

 1. Open Terraform Cloud in your browser and navigate to the "VCS Providers" settings for your organization.
 Click the "Add VCS Provider" button.